KasperHeyndrickx/kasperheyndrickx.github.io/_posts/2024-05-02-python-typing-without-linter.markdown

 ```
 All these type hints are nothing but documentation, that's kept up to date by nothing more than good intentions.
 Anyone who has worked on large codebases know that documentation quickly becomes outdated, unless there's a strong culture of doing code reviews, or some kind of an automated check is in place, to match the documentation to the actual code.

-## Mypy
+## Linting

 The only way to get true benefit from type hints, and to keep them up to date, is to introduce a linter that checks for them.
+A linter is a tool that performs static analysis on your code.
+In other words, it checks for errors without actually running the code.
 The first python linter that does type checking is [mypy](https://mypy-lang.org/).
 Let's take a look what it outputs for our previous example:

 ```
 mypy example.py